 What is peripheral neuropathy?

-Peripheral neuropathy is a type of damage to the nervous system -- more specifically, a problem with your peripheral nervous system.
-This is the network of nerves that transmits information from your central nervous system (your brain and spinal cord) to the rest of your body.
+Peripheral neuropathy is a type of damage to the nervous system.
+Specifically, it is a problem with your peripheral nervous system.
+This is the network of nerves that sends information from your brain and spinal cord (central nervous system) to the rest of your body.

 There are more than 100 types of peripheral neuropathy, each with its own set of symptoms and prognosis.
 To help doctors classify them, they are often broken down into the following categories: